#30 - #26

 #26: Joni Mitchell / Blue

 I love the lyrics, the piano playing and the strong melodies of "My old man" ("We don't need no piece of paper from the city hall keeping us tied and true..."), a song that still can let shivers run down my spine.
 I enjoy "All I want" and "California".
 I only need to randomly tip my finger on some lines of lyrics printed on the inside cover, and Mitchells poetic power surely will knock me off my feet: "Blue, songs are like tattoes" ...
 "I wish I had a river I could skate away on" ...
 And then there's the magic "This flight tonight" with it's open Ab guitar tuning which gives the song a mysterious yet spacious feeling (Hallo, Jochen D.).
 The cover version by Nazareth was one of my favorite songs around the time of my 10th birthday.
+There are some weaker songs on "Blue" though, that is why it is not higher on my list.

 Play the album on Spotify